 Although I’d heard of this book before, I first stumbled across it in a charity shop about one month after I’d finished 5 months of chemotherapy for colorectal cancer.
 I cried my way through much of the book, but I had to read about Paul’s journey and his exploration of life and death.
 Continue reading

-Author Robert Coram describes John Boyd as “first, last and always a fighter pilot – a loud talking, cigar-smoking, bigger-than-life fighter pilot”.
+Robert Coram, author of Boyd: The Fighter Pilot Who Changed the Art of War, describes John Boyd as “first, last and always a fighter pilot – a loud talking, cigar-smoking, bigger-than-life fighter pilot”.
 But also as more than that: “he was that rarest of creatures – a thinking fighter pilot”.

-To explain the scale of Boyd’s achievements in one post is hard, but I’ll attempt to do so here, and leave you largely to infer how the wisdom in this wonderful book translates into entrepreneurship.
-The book delivers a masterclass in the importance of maneuverability as it relates to military (and business) strategy, and demonstrates what one man, surrounded by a few devoted and loyal Acolytes, can do to change the world.
+Doing justice to the scale of Boyd’s achievements here is hard; only by reading the whole of this beautiful book will you understand Boyd’s endearing eccentricity and gain a masterclass in the importance of maneuverability as it relates to military (and business) strategy.
+With wonderfully researched detail, Robert Coram demonstrates what one man, surrounded by a few devoted and loyal Acolytes, can do to change the world.
 Continue reading

 I’m a sneakerhead.
 In English, that means that I collect trainers.
 I love the aesthetics of the shoes, but perhaps more so the dynamics of the collectibles market which Nike effectively created.
 Phil ‘Shoe Dog’ Knight’s book was therefore primed to be a great read and it didn’t disappoint.
 As the founder, former CEO and now Executive Chairman of Nike, he tells his story of taking the business from humble origins, through an IPO in 1980 and onto its current $30 billion market capitalisation.
 If you had invested $1,000 at IPO without reinvesting dividends, your investment would be worth $729,575 today, representing a CAGR of just over 20.7% (according to Investopedia and based on December 2015 share price).
 Continue reading